1. The Detoxifier

 Banana – As previously stated, bananas help in regulating blood sugar and aiding in healthy digestion for weight loss.
 Bananas are also a good source of potassium, an essential mineral for maintaining normal blood pressure and heart function (6)

 Green grapes – Grapes are packed with vitamin B2 (riboflavin), which helps the body release energy from food (the more energy you release, the more weight you lose!).
-The phytonutrients in grapes make it amazing for cardiovascular health, regulating blood sugar, anti-ageing, and cognitive health.
+The phytonutrients in grapes make it amazing for cardiovascular health, regulating blood sugar, anti-aging, and cognitive health.

 Cantaloupe – Cantaloupe is an excellent source of vitamin A, C, B1, B3, B6, folate, magnesium, and potassium, which help in reducing inflammation, reduce oxidative stress within the body, and improve insulin and blood sugar metabolism (7).

 Strawberries – Alongside vitamin C, strawberries provide us with other key antioxidants and anti-inflammatory nutrients.
-They an excellent source of manganese—a mineral which plays a key antioxidant role.
+They an excellent source of manganese—a mineral that plays a key antioxidant role.
 The seeds of strawberries are also a good source of omega 3 fatty acids, which aid in preventing cardiovascular disease (8)

 Cashews – Not only do cashews have a lower fat content than most other nuts, but approximately 82% of their fat is also unsaturated fatty acids.
 In addition, about 66% of this unsaturated fatty acid content is monounsaturated fats, key for a healthy heart.
 Furthermore, cashews contain magnesium which is essential for regulating the metabolism of fat and carbohydrates, which may help you lose weight.